Eligibility for VA home loan programs

 There are 2 ways you can try to qualify:

-Learn about the VA Character of Discharge review process
+Ask for a VA Character of Discharge review

-Can I get a COE as the spouse of a Veteran?
+Can I get a COE as a surviving spouse?

 Can I get a COE in any other situations?

-You may be able to get a COE if you meet at least 1 of these requirements.
+You may be able to get a COE if you meet at least one of these requirements.

-• You’re a U.S. citizen who served in the Armed Forces of a government allied with the United States in World War II, or
+- You’re a U.S. citizen who served in the Armed Forces of a government allied with the U.S. in World War II, or

 These roles in organizations can include:

-• Officer of the National Oceanic & Atmospheric Administration
+- Officer of the National Oceanic and Atmospheric Administration

-You may be able to “restore” an entitlement you used in the past to buy another home with a VA direct or VA-backed loan if you meet at least 1 of these requirements.
+You may be able to restore an entitlement you used in the past to buy another home with a VA Native American Direct Loan or VA-backed loan if you meet at least one of these requirements and continue to meet the eligibility requirements listed on this page.

-• You’ve repaid your prior loan in full, but haven’t sold the home you bought with that loan (you can only do this 1 time)
+- You’ve repaid your prior loan in full, but haven’t sold the home you bought with that loan (you can only do this once)

-To request an entitlement restoration, fill out a Request for a Certificate of Eligibility (VA Form 26-1880) and send it to the VA regional loan center for your state.
+You can request a COE with an entitlement restoration online.
+You can also ask your lender to submit an online application for you, or you can fill out a Request for a Certificate of Eligibility (VA Form 26-1880) and send it to the VA address listed on the form.

 What if I have questions about my eligibility?